-5. Goal This is the goal of the Irish Cancer Society.
+Section Description & Information given to applicant 5.
+Goal This is the goal of the Irish Cancer Society.
 It is pre-determined by the Strategy 2020-2025 and cannot be changed.
 This goal is that 'by 2025, 3 out of 4 Irish cancer patients will survive their diagnosis and everyone affected by the disease will have access to world-class treatment, care and support.
 In future, no one in Ireland will die from cancer.'
 This is the goal that all research funded by the Irish Cancer Society should be working towards.

-4. Outcome

-To reach the above goal, a number of core changes or 'outcomes' must first be accomplished.
+Please note, you will not be required to add anything additional to this category of the impact section.
+4. Outcome To reach the above goal, a number of core changes or 'outcomes' must first be accomplished.
 These outcomes, identified through stakeholder consultation, will drive us toward our goal.

-You must select at least one outcome from the below list:

-- Treatments and diagnostics increase survival. - Treatments and diagnostics increase the quality of life of people affected by cancer. - Increased numbers of patients accessing clinical trials and early access programmes. - Screening increases survival. - Improved care and support increase survival. - Improved care and support increase the quality of life of people affected by cancer. - People affected by cancer feel more empowered in their cancer journey.
+You must select at least one outcome from the below list: Treatments and diagnostics increase survival.
+Treatments and diagnostics increase the quality of life of people affected by cancer.
+Increased numbers of patients accessing clinical trials and early access programmes.
+Screening increases survival.
+Improved care and support increase survival.
+Improved care and support increase the quality of life of people affected by cancer.
+People affected by cancer feel more empowered in their cancer journey.
 You may choose 'other' if you feel strongly that none of the other outcomes covers the potential outcome of your research.
-If other is selected, then more detail will be required on the proposed outcome.
-By targeting a strategic outcome, every study funded is contributing to the Society's goal.
+If 'other' is selected, then more detail will be required on the proposed outcome.
+By targeting a strategic outcome, every funded study funded is contributing to the Society's goal.
 3a.
-Outputs

-Planned outputs for the project e.g. publications, policy document, patents, information leaflets, and training programmes.
+Outputs Planned outputs for the project e.g. publications, newsletters, a website policy document, patents, information leaflets, reports, and training programmes etc. (150 words max).